2019-09-06 08:18:22 • ID: 2116

 Today, the lithic industries of northwestern Mauritania are almost totally denatured by looting operations.

-At surface sites one can never be sure, that professional "Antiquarians, indigenous looters, guides or tourists, have removed eye-catching artifacts, which results in biased collections and misleading interpretations.
+At surface sites one can never be sure, that professional "Antiquriansa, indigenous looters, guides or tourists, have removed eye-catching artifacts, which results in biased collections and misleading interpretations.
 Therefore the scientific search of non disturbed contexts is of overall importance for professional Archaeologists.

 Since the early 1970s, only three surface sites have provided archaeologists with statistically consistent information: -Tintan-necropolis, by N. Petit-Maire and his team; -Et-Teyyedché, FA 38 and 39 by R. Vernet.